-- 1A.
-Bond against local Community Preservation Act funds. - 1E.
-Maximize receipts from the Rooms Excise Tax, dedicate more of these funds to housing, and consider adopting the Short-Term Rental Community Impact Fee. - 2B.
-Hold reserves in a public or private investment fund that can invest in housing. - 3C.
+- 1A: Bond against local Community Preservation Act funds. - 2B.
+Hold reserves in a public or private investment fund that can invest in housing. - 2D.
+Provide stable sources of operating funds for housing providers, including local housing authorities. - 3C.
 Advocate for the introduction of a local option real estate transfer fee. - 3D.
 Advocate for increased capitalization of existing housing funding programs.